Alshahriar1227/my-second-git-repo/README.md

-#Question-1: what is difference between getElementById,getElementByClassName,querySelector,querySelectorAll
+Question-1: what is difference between getElementById,getElementByClassName,querySelector,querySelectorAll
-#ANS:
+Ans: